janedbal/phpstan-unable-to-inline-ignore-collector-based-rule/README.md

-## PHPStan issue: inline ignores of collectotor-based rules causing false positive of unmatched ignore
+## PHPStan issue: inline ignores of collector-based rules causing false positive of unmatched ignore

 How to reproduce: